jesscleish/Group68_ItemSwap/README.md

 `dbConnection.php` reads the ini file and connects to the database with those credentials

-Then, one can either import [these sample listings and users](linkhere) into the database, or create their own to test functionality. <-TO DO
+Then, one can either import [these sample listings and users](linkhere) into the database, or create their own to test functionality.

 ---
 ## Table of Contents